mitra42/webForth/README.md

 that imports `fs`.
 ```
 cd scripts
-./forth_console_with_fs_via_node.mjs
+node /forth_console_with_fs_via_node.js
 ...
 webFORTH V0.00.15
 REQUIRE ../sandbox/tester.f
 \ This will load the forth in tester.f and anything that file INCLUDEs
 ```
-File support is in its early days but as I want to extend it to be web-aware.
+File support is in its early days and I want to extend it to be web-aware.

 ## Contributing